moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/subwallet.md

 ---
-title: How to Connect Subwallet to Tanssi
+title: How to Connect SubWallet to Tanssi
 description: This guide walks you through how to connect Subwallet, a comprehensive Polkadot, Substrate, and Ethereum wallet, to your Tanssi EVM ContainerChain.
 ---